StorySLAM

 The StorySLAM is a live storytelling competition in the vein of poetry slams organized by The Moth, a non-profit literary society from New York City, since 2001.
 Storytellers (slammers) have 5 minutes each to tell a story, based on a theme chosen for the event.
 No notes are allowed: stories must be told and not read.
 The events, held in cities around the United States, now also include a competition; participants are judged by teams of audience members.
 The organization also holds a biannual Grand Slam competition.

-Notables performing at StorySLAMs include Moby, Lily Taylor, and Frank McCourt.
+Notables performing at StorySLAMs include Moby, Lili Taylor, and Frank McCourt.